1 - GUIDELINES FOR SUBMISSION OF ABSTRACTS

 It is a principle of the organizers not to accept sponsorship of any kind from any source that is in conflict with our aims and purposes, such as manufacturers of infant foods and equipment for infant feeding.
 All participants are requested to follow this policy when seeking funding or sponsorship for their participation.

-2 - RULES FOR SUBMISSION OF PAPERS
+2 - RULES FOR SUBMISSION OF ABSTRACTS

-- Handling of papers
+- Handling of abstracts

-- Types of papers:
+- Types of abstracts:

 - Report of experiences: This covers activities in the areas of breastfeeding and complementary feeding in health services, communities, nursery schools, schools, media, mothers’ groups, etc. They can be physical or virtual experiences and, in principle,do not respond to academic questions.

-- Research report: This includes original papers about breastfeeding and complementary feeding, responding to a question or hypothesis, following a scientific method explained and describing the results.
+- Research report: This includes original abstracts about breastfeeding and complementary feeding, responding to a question or hypothesis, following a scientific method explained and describing the results.
 In the case of literature reviews, only systematic or integrative reviews will be accepted(with or without meta-analysis).

 - Modes of presentation: